3D Scanning FAQs

 4. Can 3D scanning be used for reverse engineering in manufacturing?

-Yes, 3D scanning is widely used in manufacturing for reverse engineering purposes.
-It allows manufacturers to recreate or modify existing components, improving efficiency in product development and maintenance processes.
+Yes, 3D scanning is widely used in manufacturing for various reverse engineering applications.
+These include:

 5. What are the benefits of using 3D scanning in reverse engineering?